 Stored attributes are those that are stored in the database.
 They hold data that is explicitly entered and saved.

 Example: Attributes like Name, DateOfBirth, and Address for an employee are stored attributes.
-These attributes contain data directly input into the database and maintained over time.
+These attributes contain data that is directly input into the database and maintained over time.

 Stored attributes are the foundation of database records.
 They represent the data users interact with and manipulate through various database operations.